YangChuan80/CharlestonPark/README.md

 To perform frozen binary, do this:
 ```
-pyinstaller WillowbendDICOM.py -w
+pyinstaller CharlestonPark.py -w
 ```

 ## Instructions
-- Click **Browse** button to choose the DICOM file.
+- Click **Browse** button to browse the information of all samples and patients.
-- Load this chosen file.
-Don't forget to press **Load** button.
-When file successfully loaded, a information dialog will pop up to notice you.
-- Click **Convert** button on the right to convert the currently loaded DICOM file to AVI file.
-During this session, you will be asked to specify the location you're going to output to.
-Next you are required to select the VIDEO COMPRESSION options, which the **"Full Frames (Uncompressed)"** is recommended.
-Click **OK**.
-You'll wait for about a second, and your AVI file is ready!
-Congratulations!
-- Optionally, you can customize the value of the **Clip Limit** if you're not satisfied with your converted AVI file with the default value of 3.0.
-The higher value means the more contrast effect in the video file you'll get.
+- When the information lists, you can double click the row, then the detailed information will display in the lower part of the dialog.
+- If you want change the detailed information, after you edit it, you can click the **Update**.
+After the dialog pop up, your edited changes will update to the database.
+- You also can create a new record of sample and/or patient by clicking **New Sample...** and/or **New Patient...**.
+- Click **Samples...** or **Patients...** button on the right, you can browse, change and delete the information of sample and patient at one time from the database.
+- Besides, the search services are available in main dialogue and **Samples...**/**Patients...** dialogue. ***Charleston Park*** provide patient name search, in-patient ID search and sample ID search options to let you to query the database.

 ## License
 The MIT License (MIT)

-Copyright (c) 2016 Chuan Yang
+Copyright (c) 2017 Chuan Yang

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal